Blackbird-3/HireFlow/README.md

 - `POST /jobs` - Create a new job listing
 - `POST /candidates` - Upload a candidate's CV
-- `POST /match` - Match candidates with a job position
+- `POST /matchcv` - Match candidates with a job position
 - `POST /interview-requests` - Generate and send interview requests
 - `GET /jobs` - List all jobs
 - `GET /candidates` - List all candidates

-## Future Enhancements

-- Streamlit frontend for easier interaction
-- Enhanced matching algorithms with semantic search
-- Integration with email sending services
-- Candidate feedback collection and analysis
-- Interview scheduling with calendar integration

 ## License